 When are Drupal 7 and 8 end of life?

-Both Drupal 7 and 8 have an end of life of November 2021.
+Both Drupal 7 and 8 were both scheduled for EOL November 2021.
+However, given the impact of COVID-19 on budgets and businesses, the Drupal team extended EOL for Drupal 7 until November 2022.
+However, Drupal 8 will still go EOL November 2021.
+This may sound confusing, but there are reasons why it makes sense.
 When a version reaches end of life, it will no longer receive security updates or bug fixes unless you purchase a support contract from a third-party vendor.
-Drupal 7 will have a commercial support program to facilitate using a third-party vendor.

 When does Drupal 9 Release?